 Evolution incorporates environmental considerations into all areas of our business to effectively manage environmental impacts and risks.
 We have developed an Environment and Sustainability Policy that we expect our people and contractors to adhere to.

-We believe we have an obligation to not only achieve legislative compliance but to strive for best practice and to meet the expectations of the communities we operate within and are part of.
+We believe we have a social responsibility to not only achieve all legislative compliance expectation but to strive for leading practice and to meet the expectations of the communities we operate within and are part of.

-We developed and implemented 11 Environmental Protocols to hold us to a higher standard of environmental performance and to create a clear and open community accountability framework.
+We developed and implemented 11 Environmental Protocols to lift us to a higher standard of environmental performance and have instituted governance reviews for our tailings storage facilities.

-We are focussed on enhancing environmental stewardship through the development and implementation of our Environmental Protocols and
+We are focussed on enhancing environmental stewardship through the development and implementation of quarterly environmental assurance

-Life of Mine Environmental Management Plans across all project sites.
+reviews and integrating environmental considerations into our Life of Mine Plans across all sites.
 We undertake periodic reviews to ensure that our environmental performance targets and objectives are being achieved.